South American

 Money Matters

 The United States Dollar is the official currency of Ecuador.
-When traveling, it is wise to make sure you bring a selection of small notes (bills) as it is rarely possible to change large denomination sums.
+When traveling, it is wise to make sure you bring a selection of small notes (bills) as it is rarely possible to change large denominations.
 It should be noted that US minted coinage is legal currency in Ecuador.
-However, Ecuador does mint its own coinage (up to the value of One Dollar) and these coins are not legal tender in the United States.
+However, Ecuador does mint its own coinage (up to the value of one dollar) and these coins are not legal tender in the United States.

 Credit Cards, including American Express, Diner's Club, Visa and Master Card, are widely accepted in larger establishments throughout Ecuador.
 Some businesses add a processing fee to transactions paid by credit card, so it is wise to ask if your card is accepted and the total amount of the transaction before making a purchase.